hyperledger/fabric/docs/source/write_first_app.rst

           Applications should either utilize a commit listener, or leverage an API like ``submitTransaction`` that does this for you.
-          Without doing this, your transaction may not have been successfully orderered, validated, and committed to the ledger.
+          Without doing this, your transaction may not have been successfully ordered, validated, and committed to the ledger.

 ``submitTransaction`` does all this for the application!
 The process by which the application, smart contract, peers and ordering service work together to